acquia/aws-proxy/README.md

 [Bitly's Oauth2 Proxy](https://github.com/bitly/oauth2_proxy) and set the
 AWS Proxy as its upstream endpoint.

+If you do put AWS Proxy behind another reverse proxy, make sure to pass the `--behind-reverse-proxy` option so that the IP of the host that made the original request is logged.

 ### Running With Upstart

 Use [Upstart](http://upstart.ubuntu.com/) to start aws-proxy during boot